YaniScript/Pinkprint-Portfolio/README.md

 Nonetheless, lovvveeee my portfolio.
 I know it will only get better, and become more full with projects that I'm proud of.

-The portfolio itself is called "YaniScript-Portfolio", and it has been linked to the CSS file already.
+The URL to the deployed application is https://yaniscript.github.io/Pinkprint-Portfolio/

+The URL of my GitHub portfolio is https://github.com/YaniScript/Pinkprint-Portfolio

+The repository for this challenge, as I mentioned is "Pinkprint-Portfolio".
+Naming this "Pinkprint-Portfolio" reminded me of Nicki Minaj's album called "The Pinkprint".
+Once you are in the repository, the HTML file is called index.html and the CSS file has already been linked to the HTMl file.
+I hope you enjoy!